etesync/etesync-dav/README.md

 `pip install etesync-dav`

+The above should be either run as root, or better yet, inside a python "virtualenv".

 # Configuration and running

 If you are self-hosting the EteSync server, you will need to set the